A backpacker with a variety of no-cook food items

 4. Shelf-Stable Meats: If you prefer to have some meat in your backpacking meals, choose shelf-stable options such as canned tuna, salmon, or chicken.
 These types of meats do not require refrigeration and can be easily mixed into sandwiches, wraps, or salads.

-See also No Cook Noodle Lasagna Recipe
+See also No Cook Chocolate Oatmeal Cookies

 5. Nut Butters: Nut butters like peanut butter or almond butter are not only delicious but also provide a good source of healthy fats and protein.
 They can be enjoyed on their own or paired with crackers, fruit, or bread for a satisfying and energy-rich snack.